-When this option is on, BBEdit displays an padlock icon in the status bar to represent the document's current lock state.
-You can click on the padlock to lock (or unlock) the current document (if possible).
+When this option is on, BBEdit displays a padlock icon in the status bar to represent the document's current lock state.
+You can click on this icon to lock (or unlock) the current document (if possible).

 Document save date